5 surprising facts you didn't know about STIs

 5. Syphilis rates are at their highest since World War II

-If reading these surprising facts has got you thinking about your own sexual health and you would like reassurance, we offer a wide range of discreet yet comprehensive STI tests which can be completed with a simple finger prick or urine sample in the comfort of your own home.
-Our6-in-1 STI Blood and Urine Test tests for the most common sexually transmitted infections (STIs) in men and women including chlamydia, HIV, gonorrhoea, syphilis, hepatitis B and trichomoniasis.
+If reading these surprising facts has got you thinking about your sexual health and you would like reassurance, we offer a wide range of discreet yet comprehensive STI tests, for people without symptoms, which can be completed with a simple finger-prick or urine sample in the comfort of your own home.
+Our 6-in-1 STI Blood and Urine Test tests for the most common sexually transmitted infections (STIs) in men and women including chlamydia, HIV, gonorrhoea, syphilis, hepatitis B, and trichomoniasis.
+If you do have any symptoms of an STI, then please visit your sexual health clinic as soon as possible to avoid delaying treatment.

 References